 NWCC offers quality and affordable education and a wide variety of certificates, diplomas, and associate degrees.
 Where applicable, NWCC promotes experiential learning scenarios for its students that highlight the region’s unique cultural heritages, that connect them to community and provide interaction with the region’s spectacular and rugged environment.

 The College’s innovative programs and courses respond to the changing needs of learners, delivering the skills necessary in today’s competitive job markets.
-NWCC offers college access programs; health and human services programs; online programs; university credit programs, trades foundation and apprenticeship programs; plus the Freda Diesing School of Northwest Coast Art, The School of Exploration & Mining and The School of Northwest Culinary Arts.
+NWCC offers college access programs; health and human services programs; online programs; university credit programs, trades foundation and apprenticeship programs; plus the Freda Diesing School of Northwest Coast Art and The School of Exploration & Mining.

 NWCC is a recognized leader in Aboriginal education.
 Aboriginal peoples comprise roughly 30 percent of the region’s population, the highest among all BC college regions and, at NWCC, Aboriginals make up roughly 40 per cent of the student body.
 This success is attributed to the College’s accessible teaching practices and worldviews, plus the development of programs and courses specifically tailored to Aboriginal learners.